materiaraiding/materiaraiding-old/tea.md

 Shortly after all the dolls cast their first instance of **Exhaust**, the Hand will cast **Hand of Pain** - if by the end of this cast the 2 bosses are **more than 5% HP** apart, it will wipe the raid.

-Approximately at the same time, 2 of the tornadoes will spawn 2 **Emboluses**, little orbs that will travel towards where the bosses are at the time of spawning - in this case, the south west corner of the arena.
+Approximately at the same time, 2 of the tornadoes will spawn 2 **Emboluses**, little orbs that will travel towards where the bosses are at the time of spawning - which at the moment should be the south west corner of the arena.
 On contact with a player or boss, the Embolus will **explode** and **wipe the raid**.
 As the orb is quite small they can be easy to miss, so below is a picture of what they look like.

 ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/baa31377-57ff-46d4-9a9e-f74e707f8fc9)

 So, after the first cast of **Exhaust**, the tanks should begin to drag their bosses to the centre to not only avoid the Embolus, but begin the **doll feeds**.
-At this point the melees should be ready, or close to being ready to feed their dolls.
+At this point the melee DPS should be ready, or close to being ready to feed their dolls.
 If they need more time, they should move away and give space to the tanks to move.

 To avoid stressing the healers, dolls should ideally be fed in pairs.
 The 2 melee DPS should feed their dolls as the tanks centre their respective bosses.
 Meanwhile, the 2 ranged DPS should wait till the next cast of **Exhaust** before moving through to feed their dolls.

 {: .tanks }
 MT - make sure LL is as centred as possible as this will make the upcoming Protean Wave baits much more comfortable.

 As soon as the tanks finish centering their bosses, the MT should face LL **south east** while the OT faces the Hand **south west** as the bosses are about to cast another **Fluid Swing** and **Fluid Strike** and we want to avoid cleaving each other.
-After the cleaving tankbusters, the tanks should stack south of the bosses while everyone else stack up north of the bosses, ready for a series of **Protean Wave** baits.
+After the cleaving tankbusters, the tanks should stack south of the bosses while everyone else stacks up north of the bosses, ready for a series of **Protean Wave** baits.

 ### Proteans and Splashes